kunsteak/obelisk/keymap/README.md

 ![](my_keymap.svg)

-Paste the contents of this code block into [keymap-drawer](https://caksoylar-keymap-drawer-streamlitapp-2a0rau.streamlit.app)
+Paste the contents of the following code block into [keymap-drawer](https://caksoylar-keymap-drawer-streamlitapp-2a0rau.streamlit.app) to edit the keymap.

 ```
 # obelisk keymap